digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/contributing-guide/setup/macos.md

 title: Mac OS
 ---

-The following guide is intended for contributors to set-up ToolJet locally.
-If you're interested in **self-hosting** ToolJet, please refer to the **[Setup](/docs/setup/)** section.
+The following guide is intended for contributors to set-up JumpStart locally.
+If you're interested in **self-hosting** JumpStart, please refer to the **[Setup](/docs/setup/)** section.

-To set up and run ToolJet on macOS for development, begin by opening your terminal and executing the commands listed below.
-For a better understanding of ToolJet's framework, we advise reviewing our [architecture guide](/docs/contributing-guide/setup/architecture) before proceeding.
+To set up and run JumpStart on macOS for development, begin by opening your terminal and executing the commands listed below.
+For a better understanding of JumpStart's framework, we advise reviewing our [architecture guide](/docs/contributing-guide/setup/architecture) before proceeding.

 ## Setting up